apify/actor-scrapy-executor/README.md

 ## Uploading Multi-File Scrapy Spiders

-If your scrapy spider contains multiple files and/or you want to configure your scrapy settings, pipelines, middlewares, etc., you can very easily clone this actor and add in your multi-file scrapy spider.
+If your scrapy spider contains multiple files and/or you want to configure your scrapy settings, pipelines, middlewares, etc., you can very easily clone this actor and import your multi-file scrapy spider.
 Here are instructions for how to do so:

 1. Clone [this actor](https://github.com/vdrmota/actor-scrapy-executor) to your local workspace.
 2. Run `npm install`.
-3. Copy your spider(s) into the /actor/spiders/ directory.
+3. Copy your spider(s) into the actor/spiders/ directory.
-4. Make any changes to items.py, middlewares.py, pipelines.py, and/or settings.py in the /actor/ directory.
+4. Make any changes to items.py, middlewares.py, pipelines.py, and/or settings.py in the actor/ directory.
 5. Run `apify run`.
 That's it!

 You can also upload your actor to the Apify platform using `apify push`.
 Thereafter, you can run and scehdule your scrapy spider(s) on the Apify platform.